bonitasoft/bonita-doc/md/multi-tenancy-and-tenant-configuration.md

 ## Platform configuration

 The platform is the part of the system that is common to all tenants.

-The platforms and tenant configurations are defined in [`$BONITA_HOME`](bonita-home.md).
+Before the platform has been initialized, its configuration can be customized in `setup/platform_conf/initial`.
+However, in order to modify the configuration on an installation whose platform has already been initialized, you need to use the [plaform setup tool](BonitaBPM_platform_setup.md) to retrieve the current configuration and update the files in `setup/platform_conf/current/`.
+Then use the tool again to save your changes into to the database.

+The engine platform configuration directory is located here: `platform_engine`.
-The platform configuration directory is located here: `engine-server/conf/platform`.
+The portal platform configuration directory is located here: `platform_portal`.

+There is a separate engine configuration directory for each tenant, located here: `tenants/<tenant_id>/tenant_engine`.
-There is a separate configuration directory for each tenant, located here: `engine-server/conf/tenants/<tenant_id>`.
+There is a separate portal configuration directory for each tenant, located here: `tenants/<tenant_id>/tenant_portal`.
+There is also a default tenant engine configuration directory, located here: `tenant_template_engine`.
-There is also a default tenant configuration, located here: `engine-server/conf/tenants/template`.
+There is also a default tenant portal configuration directory, located here: `tenant_template_portal`.

 ## Tenant creation